1. What is the Hardship Fund?

 9. What is included in composite costs?

-Composite costs include general livings costs such as food and usual household costs (e.g., utility bills, TV Licence, mobile charges, entertainment etc).
+Composite costs include general livings costs such as food and usual household costs (e.g., utility bills, mobile charges, entertainment etc).
 Composite costs are set depending on your circumstances (see above).

 10. I am experiencing short-term hardship and would like to apply for a loan, how do I do this?

-If you are experiencing short-term hardship please book an appointment with a Student Money Adviser.
+If you are experiencing short-term hardship, please book an appointment with a Money and Support Adviser.

 11. I have a bank account that I have not used in over a year, do you still need bank statements for this account?